HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/firework_launcher.md

 # Obtaining

 - The Firework Launcher is one of the rarest weapons in the game, with only one found in every match.
 It can be found in the [Firework Warehouse](/buildings/firework_warehouse) with ammo.
+The Firework Launcher is only obtainable during the 1st Anniversary and Fourth of July/20k discord members events.

 # Trivia

 # History

 - v0.18.3
-  - Removed from the game.
+  - Made unobtainable.
 - v0.18.2
   - Added back in golden airdrops.
 - v0.18.1
-  - Removed from the game.
+  - Made unobtainable.
 - v0.18.0
   - Added.